ghga-de/milestones-docs/57-monkfish/technical_specification.md

 The `topic_prefix` will be prepended to all topic names referenced in the SMS.
 This kind of branch isolation is not currently used for S3 or the Vault.

-All requests will be authenticated with the configured API Key
+All requests will be authenticated with the configured API Key.

 ### Not included:
 Object schema validation for MongoDB would be complex to add because the models can come from a variety of sources (`ghga-event-schemas`, service-specific models, etc.), and keeping this service in sync with those definitions, either through config or code, would incur a cost outweighing the benefits provided by the service.

+Similarly, access control lists like the one described for MongoDB will not be included for the other technologies.

 ## API Definitions: